rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 ## Introduction

 When the SSH protocol itself is secure, it may seem strange to have a document dedicated to the "secure" use of SFTP (a part of openssh-server package).
 But most system administrators do not want to open SSH to everyone to implement SFTP for everyone.
-This document describes implementing a change root (**chroot**) jail<sup>1</sup> for SFTP while limiting SSH access.
+This document describes implementing a change root (**chroot**) jail for SFTP while limiting SSH access.

 Many documents deal with creating an SFTP chroot jail, but most do not consider a use case where the user might be accessing a web directory on a server with many websites.
 This document deals with that.
 If that is not your use case, you can quickly adapt these concepts to different situations.